 “In peace I will both lie down and sleep, for You alone, Oh Lord, make me to dwell in safety.” -Psalm 4:8

 When my daughter was born, that verse became my lifeline.
-In the beginning, I could not imagine “peace” and “sleep” belonging in the same sentence ever again.
+I could not imagine “peace” and “sleep” ever being used in the same sentence again.
+In fact, I couldn’t imagine “peace” applying to anything involving parenting.

 What We believe: